Looking to create a stunning website? Then it’s no surprise you’re choosing between Squarespace and WordPress.

 While Squarespace does have some great built-in blogging tools, no platform can really beat WordPress when it comes to blogging!
 That’s what it was made to do and comes with tons of very powerful blogging tools.

-If you want something less tricky to get to grips with, check out Weebly, Wix, or WordPress.com – see how they compare to Squarespace and WordPress.org in our review of the Best Blogging Platforms.
+If you want something less tricky to get to grips with, check out Weebly, Wix, or WordPress.com – see how they compare to Squarespace and WordPress.org in our review of the best platforms for building your blog.

 What can you use instead of Squarespace or WordPress?